crmplease/coder/README.md

 - setVisibility: property visibility 'public', 'protected' or 'private', default is 'private'
 - setIsStatic: is property static or no, true or false, default false
 - setValue: default property value, don't pass it if isn't needed
+- setType: property type in Phpdoc, can be class name started with '\\' or scalar type, can by autodetected by default value
+- setDescription: property description in Phpdoc

 ### AddParameterToMethodRector